 Do we need to book in advance for a competition?

-If you wish to borrow equipment or wish to purchase a large number of cartridges – we would appreciate if you could let us know you are coming, just so we know to look out for you and bring enough spare equipment.
+If you wish to borrow equipment then we would appreciate if you could let us know you are coming, just so we know to look out for you and bring enough spare equipment.

 Can I spectate?